Manojkl/Cost_To_Consumers-CTC/DayLightRobbery/Readme.md

-# Day Light Robbery
+# Daylight Robbery

-Get data on day light robbery.
+Get data on daylight robbery.

-Collect all the information on product imported from other countries and the profit margins of the same and the people involved.
+Collect all the information on products imported from other countries and the profit margins of the same, and the people involved.

+Also, obtain data on what additional benefits they provide for maintaining such a substantial profit margin.
+Is it worth paying that much extra?

+Also, find ways to avoid this middleman brokerage.